-The 0-5 V input uses a different pin in the connector, and it has a usable range of 0.5 to 4.5 V to command the throttle from minimum to maximum position (Figure 2-6).
-The input can be optionally set to a non-linear mode which provides a 5-point curve relationship between position signal and desired position (Figure 2-7).
+The 0-5 V input uses a different pin in the connector, and it has a usable range of 0.5 to 4.5 V to command the throttle from minimum to maximum position (Figure 2-3).
+The input can be optionally set to a non-linear mode which provides a 5-point curve relationship between position signal and desired position (Figure 2-4).

-The input failure levels are below 0.2 V and above 4.8 V. The units can be configured to alarm or shut down on detection of a position command failure (loss of all position command inputs).
-The shutdown failsafe position is also user-configurable and can be set to any point between 0% and 100%.
+The input failure levels are below 0.2 and above 4.8 V. The unit can be configured to either alarm or shut down on detection of a position command failure.
+The shutdown failsafe direction is also user-configurable as either clockwise or counterclockwise direction.

-Figure 2-6.
+Figure 2-5.
 Analog 0-5 V Linear Demand to Position

-Figure 2-7.
+Figure 2-6.
 Analog 0-5 V Non-Linear Demand to Position